chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 ![52](/images/2025-08-19-switzerland-day-3/switzerland-day-3-52.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-52.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

-It was a long day, and we finally made it back to the house where we played some Skip-Bo, the new official game of Switzerland trips, and went to bed.
+It was a long day, and we finally made it back to the condo where we played some Skip-Bo, the new official game of Switzerland trips, and went to bed.

 <a href='javascript:void(0);' name='pic-53'></a>
 ![53](/images/2025-08-19-switzerland-day-3/switzerland-day-3-53.jpg)